-In the modern age, we have optical and laser mice.
+In the modern age, we have optical and laser mouse.
 The optical mouse is the most common, which uses red light and a little camera.
 When you slide your mouse across the surface, the light shines on the surface, and the camera takes several photos per second.
 Then it analyzes the pictures to determine which direction a mouse is moving and sends commands to the computer.
 The computer examines the mouse input and moves the cursor accordingly on the screen.
-Laser mice work on the same principle but use the infrared light instead of visible red light.
+Laser mice work on the same principle but use infrared light instead of visible red light.

 DPI and its significance

-Dots per inch DPI is a standard scale for measuring resolution in computer and related devices.
+Dots per inch DPI is a standard scale for measuring resolution in computers and related devices.
 In the case of a mouse, it refers to mouse hardware sensitivity, which it detects through sensors inside.
 The DPI or Counts per inch CPI is the number of pixel cursor cover when you move your mouse an inch.
-A mouse with higher DPI increases the cursor sensitivity, and it moves fast and further on the screen even with the slightest mouse movement, and lower DPI makes the cursor move slow.
-For example, most mice sold today come with 1600 DPI setting, which indicates that the cursor covers 1600 pixels on the screen when a mouse moves an inch on a mouse pad.
+A mouse with a higher DPI increases the cursor sensitivity, and it moves fast and further on the screen even with the slightest mouse movement, and lower DPI makes the cursor move slow.
+For example, most mice sold today come with a 1600 DPI setting, which indicates that the cursor covers 1600 pixels on the screen when a mouse moves an inch on a mouse pad.

 You can change the settings according to needs and usage.
 For example, a gaming mouse comes with 4000 DPI or sometimes more, which gives fast and accurate movement when shooting at small targets.
-But some gamers use low DPI of 1200 or even 800 to get more precision while doing zoom-in sniper shooting because high DPI is too sensitive to slightest movements.
+But some gamers use a low DPI of 1200 or even 800 to get more precision while doing zoom-in sniper shooting because high DPI is too sensitive to the slightest movements.
 Some high-tech gaming mice feature a button on the side, which switches the DPI setting instantly, even during gameplay.

 Nowadays, high-resolution monitors are being used widely and due to which the mouse DPI does not translate exact numbers to screen resolution.
 The operating system multiplies the DPI according to the screen resolution and adjusts the numbers so that the cursor works properly on the large high-resolution screen.
 In a way, high resolution increases your cursor sensitivity and moves it farther on the screen with just minor movements.

 The standard mouse sensitivity setting does not include DPI because DPI refers to the mouse’s hardware abilities rather than a software setting.
-A mouse with lower DPI paired with high sensitivity setting makes the cursor jump around rather than smooth flow movement.
-The hardware of the mouse has low sensitivity, which does not detect the small movements; as a result, the operating system compensates and jumps the cursor farther when it detects an uneven movement.
+A mouse with a lower DPI paired with high sensitivity setting makes the cursor jump around rather than smooth flow movement.
+The hardware of the mouse has low sensitivity, which does not detect small movements; as a result, the operating system compensates and jumps the cursor farther when it detects an uneven movement.

 On the contrary, a high DPI mouse paired with low sensitivity settings works smoothly.
 The low sensitivity settings prevent the cursor from flying across the screen and thus result in a smooth movement.
 High DPI mice go along with a higher resolution monitor because high resolution means more pixels to cover in an inch movement.
 When using a 4k monitor, a higher DPI allows you to move your cursor across the screen smoothly and quickly without dragging your mouse longer on a mouse pad.
 While using low-resolution, you don’t need that high DPI mouse.